-Couples often find themselves having the same fight over and over.
-Partners can find themselves talking less and less, while the sense of distance starts to feel permanent.
+Couples often find themselves having the same fight over and over, and partners can find themselves talking to each other less and less.
+When this happens, the sense of distance and disconnection starts to feel permanent.

 Maybe right now you're:

 - Feeling distant from your partner and not sure how to feel close again.